cdgn-coding/titanic-predictions/readme.md

 * **svm-model.ipynb** trains a simple SVM with rbf kernel, the missing values on age, fare and embaked columns are filled with the mean.
 This model produces about 0.67 score out of 1.

-* **enhancing-model-pipeline.ipynb** presents a more refined pipile and trains an SVM with polynomial kernel to predict if a person will survive.
+* **enhancing-model-pipeline.ipynb** presents a more refined pipele and trains an SVM with polynomial kernel to predict if a person will survive.
 The missing values are previously predicted using other SVM (classification) for the embarked port and SVR (regression for fare and age, continuous values).
 This model produces an output of 0.77 score out of 1.